Are You a Preacher or a Pastor?

 Many churches have great preachers, but pastoring is more than just preaching.
 There are similar characteristics between the two, but a pastor’s heart is very different.
 2 Timothy 2:15 says all pastors should “study to show themselves approved” while trying to be the best preacher they can be.
-However, the weekly service is only a small part of our ministry as pastors.
+The weekly service is the culmination of what’s taken place throughout the week.

 Within the ministry gifts or offices is the fivefold ministry.
 Ephesians 4:11 says, “And He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers.”